manupanand-freelance-developer/devops-capstone-project/.github/ISSUE_TEMPLATE/deploy-docker-kubernetes.md

 **So that** it can be scaled and managed in a production environment

 ### Details and Assumptions
-    * A Kubernetes deployment YAML file will define the deployment.
+    * Kubernetes manifests will be created in yaml format
+    * These manifests could be useful to create a CD pipeline
-    * The service will expose an endpoint via a Kubernetes service.
+    * The actual deployment will be to OpenShift
 ### Acceptance Criteria

     Given a Docker image of the microservice.